-Archway Classical Academy has deliberately taken a classical approach to education.
+ACA has deliberately taken a classical approach to education.
 That is, we adhere to an ancient view of learning and traditional teaching methods.
 Such a choice might at first seem paradoxical.
 Why, at the beginning of the twenty-first century, in the age of the internet, in a country that has long been addicted to the revolutionary and the novel, should a forward-looking school root itself so deeply in the past?
 Is not newer always better?
 What can young people learn from old books?
 We must answer these questions clearly from the outset.

 Classical education has a history of over 2500 years in the West.
 It began in ancient Greece, was adopted wholesale by the Romans, faltered after the fall of Rome, made a slow but steady recovery during the Middle Ages, and was again brought to perfection in the Italian Renaissance.
 The classical inheritance passed to England and from the mother country to America through colonial settlement.
 At the time of this nation's founding classical education was still thriving.
 Jefferson heartily recommended Greek and Latin as the languages of study for early adolescence.
 One of the Founding Fathers' favorite books was Plutarch's Lives of the Noble Greeks and Romans.
 Fellow revolutionaries so admired Washington in large part because he reminded them of the Roman patriot Cincinnatus.
 So important has classical education been in the history of the West that it would only be a slight exaggeration to say that the march of civilization has paralleled the vibrancy of classical schools.
-Unlike the old classical schools, ACA does not make the medium of instruction Latin and Greek.
+Unlike the old classical schools, ACA does not make the medium of instruction Latin and Greek, although we do require all students to study both languages during their tenure at the school.
 Nonetheless, ACA remains classical by upholding the same standards of teaching, of curriculum, and of discipline found in the schools of old.
-Indeed, we teach English as a classical language.
 ACA thus takes stock in the "tried and true" rather than in the latest fads popping out of the nation's schools of education.